 Prospera is an economic development non-profit organization specializing in providing no cost bilingual (English/Spanish) assistance to Hispanic entrepreneurs trying to establish or expand their businesses.
-Using SFRF funds, Prospera will deploy the COVID-19 Hispanic Business Continuation Assistance Program to provide Technical Assistance and in-language support to help new and existing disadvantaged North Carolina-based small business owners become more economically resilient.
+Using SFRF funds, Prospera will deploy the COVID-19 Hispanic Business Continuation Assistance Program to provide technical assistance and in-language support to help new and existing disadvantaged North Carolina-based small business owners become more economically resilient.
 Prospera conducts weekly and annual surveys to further measure its impact on the communities it serves.
 In addition, a sample of beneficiaries are selected to highlight their success and share opinions of their experience with the program.
-Here is one example: A Barber's Cafe & Bar Entrepreneurial Story.
+Here is one of many inspiring examples: A Barber's Cafe & Bar Entrepreneurial Story.